charliermarsh/es6-npm-boilerplate/README.md

 **Even if you choose to include these directories, you should _still_ add an empty `.npmignore` to your repository**.
 Otherwise, npm will default to a `.npmignore` that includes `dist` and thus the compiled ES5 code won't be published.

+## Acknowledgements

+Thanks to [Brian LeRoux](https://twitter.com/brianleroux) for his helpful article and talking over some of this with me.

 ## License

 MIT.